(i) Provision and contingent liabilities

 The following explains the judgements and estimates made in determining the fair values of the financial instruments that are recognised and measured at fair value.
 To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial investments into the three levels prescribed under the accounting standard.

 Level 1 hierarchy includes financial instruments measured using quoted prices.
-This includes mutual funds that have quoted price and are valued using the closing NAV.
+This includes shares and mutual funds that have quoted price and are valued using the closing NAV.

 Level 2 hierarchy includes the fair value of financial instruments that are not traded in an active market (for example, over-the counter derivatives) and the fair value is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.